NLeSC/TEAM2018/september/schedule.md

 ## Monday

 - 9-ish Arrival with coffee
-- 9:30 Short intro by Romulo and standup
+- 9:30 Short intro by Romulo
 - 10:00 go to work
 - 12-ish Lunch (arranged by the NLeSC)
 - 17:30-ish Time to go home